 Sponsored people receive a uniqname and UMICH (Level-1) password if they do not already have them.
 If they have an old, inactive uniqname, it is re-activated by the sponsorship process, and a new password is set for them.

 Services that Sponsored People Receive

 Sponsored affiliates automatically receive the Standard Computing Services (with the exception of printing).
-Sponsored affiliates with a strong identity and a UMID (see sponsorship chart) receive access to Zoom at U-M (or Zoom for Health at U-M); sponsored affiliates with a weak identity do not.
+Sponsored affiliates with a strong identities (see sponsorship chart) receive access to Zoom at U-M; sponsored affiliates with a weak identity do not.